theoniphotopoulou/acoustic_sharks/README.md

 # sharks
-Code for processing data from acoustic fixed arrays
+Code for processing and modelling data from acoustic fixed arrays